conan-io/docs/tutorial/developing_packages/editable_packages.rst

     say/1.0: Bye World Release!

-In that way, it is possible to be developing both the ``say`` library and the ``hello`` application, at the same time, without executing any Conan command in between.
-If you had both open in the IDE, it would be just building one after the other.
+In this manner, you can develop both the ``say`` library and the ``hello`` application simultaneously without executing any Conan command in between.
+If you have both open in your IDE, you can simply build one after the other.

 .. note::